mawiseman/hockey-victoria-club-calendars/README.md

 **Upload Failures for Specific Competitions**
 - Use `npm run process-competition` to retry individual competitions
+- By default, all steps are re-run from scratch
-- Add `--force` flag to bypass cached results: `npm run process-competition -- "Competition Name" --force`
+- Add `--use-cache` flag to use cached results: `npm run process-competition -- "Competition Name" --use-cache`
 - Common after creating new calendars - cached results may not have calendar IDs

 **"No Google Calendar IDs specified" Error**
 - Occurs when using cached results from before calendars were created
-- Solution: `npm run process-competition -- "Competition Name" --force`
+- Solution: `npm run process-competition -- "Competition Name"` (runs fresh by default)
 - Or clear cache: `rm temp/step-results.json`

 ### Getting Help